jckouame/EclipseTrainingSlides/cdt_core/slides.md

 ---

-title: Exercices
+title: Exercises

+**Project 1**

-Project 1: We will create a checker that will warn if the file is longer than a set number of lines.
+Warn if the file is longer than a set number of lines.
 This will only use normal Java libraries to analyze the code.

+**Project 2**

-Project 2: We will create a checker that will warn if code is too complex.
+Warn if code is too complex.
 We will consider code too complex when it has deep nesting of if/else/for/while.
 This will use the AST.

+**Project 3**

-Project 3: We will create a checker that will display an error if a method override another method but with the wrong return type.
+Error if a method override another method but with the wrong return type.

 ---